Midd-West School District: Sports

-Note: The football program is a co-operative program with East Juniata High School, and plays under the East Juniata flag (Colors: Red & gray, nicknamel: Tigers), even though their field is in Beaver Springs on Midd-West property.
+Note: The football program was previously a co-operative program with East Juniata High School, and played under the East Juniata flag (Colors: Red & gray, nicknamel: Tigers), even though their field was in Beaver Springs on Midd-West property.
 The school board pays $24,000 a year for the students to be able to play PIAA football.
 In 2016, East Juniata elected to discontinue the agreement.
 Midd-West turned to neighboring Mifflinburg Area School District to provide an opportunity to its pupils.
+In 2018, Midd-West would end up starting their own football program, with their inaugural season starting in Fall of 2018.